jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

   (b) has reasonable cause to believe—
     (i) is committing an infringement offence; or
     (ii) has committed an infringement offence.
-(2) An infringement notice—
-  (a) is served if the notice or a copy of it is delivered personally to the person alleged to have committed the offence:
+(2) An infringement notice is served if it, or a copy of it, is— (a) delivered personally to the person alleged to have committed the offence; or (b) posted to the last known place of residence or business of the person alleged to have committed the offence; or (c) sent by electronic means to the electronic address of the person alleged to have committed the offence.
-  (b) is to be treated as served for the purposes of the Summary Proceedings Act 1957 if the notice or a copy of it has been posted to the last known place of residence or business of the person alleged to have committed the offence.
+(2A) An infringement notice, or a copy of it, is treated as served for the purposes of the Summary Proceedings Act 1957,— (a) if subsection (2)﻿(b) applies, when the notice (or copy) would have been delivered in the ordinary course of post; or (b) if subsection (2)﻿(c) applies, when the electronic communication containing the notice (or copy) first enters an information system that is outside the control of the person who served the notice under subsection (1).
 (3) Every infringement notice must be in the prescribed form and must contain the following:
   (a) such details of the alleged infringement offence as are sufficient to fairly inform a person of the time, place, and nature of the alleged offence; and
-  (b) the amount of the infringement fee specified for that offence; and (c) the address of the place at which the infringement fee may be paid; and (d) the time within which the infringement fee must be paid; and (e) a summary of the provisions of section 21(10) of the Summary Proceedings Act 1957; and (f) a statement that the person served with the notice has a right to request a hearing; and (g) a statement of what will happen if the person served with the notice neither pays the infringement fee nor requests a hearing; and
+  (b) the amount of the infringement fee specified for that offence; and (c) how the infringement fee may be paid; and
+  (d) the time within which the infringement fee must be paid; and (e) a summary of the provisions of section 21(10) of the Summary Proceedings Act 1957; and (f) a statement that the person served with the notice has a right to request a hearing; and (g) a statement of what will happen if the person served with the notice neither pays the infringement fee nor requests a hearing; and
   (h) any other prescribed particulars.
 (4) If an infringement notice has been issued under this section, proceedings may be commenced in respect of the offence to which the notice relates in accordance with section 21 of the Summary Proceedings Act 1957, and the provisions of that section apply with all necessary modifications.
+(5) Despite section 24(1)﻿(e) of the Summary Proceedings Act 1957, a reminder notice may be served on a person for the purposes of section 21(2) of that Act by serving the notice in accordance with subsection (2)﻿(c) in addition to the other methods of service set out in section 24(1) of that Act and without otherwise limiting or affecting the operation of section 24 of that Act.
+(6) In this section, unless the context otherwise requires, electronic address, in relation to a person, means— (a) an electronic address that the person has given to a harbourmaster, enforcement officer, or constable; or (b) otherwise, the last known electronic address of the person.

 ### 33Q Entitlement to infringement fees
 A regional council is entitled to retain any infringement fee it receives in respect of an infringement offence— (a) under section 33O if the infringement notice was issued by a harbourmaster or an enforcement officer of the council:
   (b) under section 422 if—
-    (i) the infringement offence is a breach of a maritime rule or a navigation bylaw prescribed as an infringement offence by regulations made under section 201(1)﻿(b); and
+    (i) the infringement offence is a breach of a maritime rule prescribed as an infringement offence by regulations made under section 201(1)﻿(b); and
     (ii) the infringement notice was issued under section 423 by a harbourmaster or an enforcement officer of the council.

 **Fees and charges**